FSIN-ohm/Matomat-Documentation/docs/prep_dev_environment.md

 ### Step 6: Setup the source code editor

 Now that you've cloned the project folder to your workstation.
-Follow these steps prepare Visual Studio Code for deploying the project:
+Follow these steps to prepare Visual Studio Code for deploying the project, the process could be different with other editors:
 #### Setting up the file explorer:
 ######  `File > Open Folder > "Path"\Matomat-Admin-Frontend > open folder`
 ######  `File > Open Folder > "Path"\Matomat-Frontend > open folder`